vespa-mrs/vespa.io/docs/user_manuals/simulation_user_manual.md

 Shown below is a screen shot of a Vespa-Simulation session with two Experiment tabs opened side by side for comparison.
-The functionality of all tools will be described further in the following sections.
+The functionality of all tools will be described in the following sections.

 <img src="media_simulation\media\image2.png" style="width:6.5in;height:2.84167in" />